lmash/coffeepoetry/README.md

 cafès.

-The complexity comes from incorporating the review system along with the AI generation of a poem which will be refreshed every time a cafè (which qualifies) text or adjectives change.
+The complexity comes from incorporating the review system along with the AI generation of a poem which will be refreshed every time a cafè (which qualifies) coffee description changes.
 The project also uses testing more than any of the previous projects - could put more here depending on test coverage obtained (perhaps a coverage html report?)
 Images - Allow the uploading of multiple images.
 For additional complexity the site has been deployed and is available at www.?????.???
+Migrations also include data migrations as initial data

 ### File structure